-Today I happen to share a password protected PDF file to one of my friend.
-I knew the password of that PDF file, but I didn’t want to disclose it.
-Instead, I just wanted to remove the password and send the file to him.
+The other day I had to share a password-protected PDF file to a friend of mine.
+Instead of disclosing the password, I wanted to remove the password and sent the file to him.
 I started to looking for some easy ways to remove the password protection from the pdf files on Internet.
-After a quick google search, I came up with four methods to remove password from a PDF file in Linux.
+After a quick google search, I learned the following four methods to remove password from a PDF file in Linux.
 The funny thing is I had already done it few years ago and I almost forgot it.
-If you’re wondering how to remove password from a PDF file in Linux, read on!
+If you're wondering how to remove password from a PDF file in Linux, read on!
 It is not that difficult.

 Remove Password From A PDF File in Linux

 The Qpdf is a PDF transformation software which is used to encrypt and decrypt PDF files, convert PDF files to another equivalent pdf files.
 Qpdf is available in the default repositories of most Linux distributions, so you can install it using the default package manager.